BrokenShell/Fortuna/docs/development.md

 - the evidence that would justify promotion; and
 - the condition for concluding or removing the experiment.

 Experimental results may be documented, benchmarked, and shared.
-They do not receive compatibility guarantees or appear in the stable API reference.
-An experiment graduates only through a deliberate release change with a durable name and contract, correctness tests, relevant statistical or performance evidence, user documentation, and migration notes where needed.
-A future installed experimental namespace or separate distribution requires its own design decision; repository placement alone must not create one implicitly.
+Stable compatibility begins when an experiment graduates through a deliberate release change with a durable name and contract, correctness tests, relevant statistical or performance evidence, user documentation, and migration notes where needed.
+An installed experimental namespace or separate distribution requires its own design decision.

-This structure keeps Fortuna hospitable to invention without making every invention permanent.
-Concluded experiments should leave a brief result behind when the lesson is useful, then be archived or removed rather than retained as stable-package weight.
+This structure gives invention a clear path through exploration, evidence, and graduation.
+Concluded experiments should leave a brief result when the lesson is useful, then be archived or removed.

 ## Lint and test